hammy412/db-crud-app/README.md

 - Backend: Node/Express
 - Frontend: HTML/CSS/JavaScript
-- Database: MySQL
+- Database: MongoDB (Mongoose)

 User guide:

 ## Overview

 This is a simple Lost Items CRUD application.
-The backend is a Node/Express server that exposes REST endpoints to create, read, update, and delete lost-item records stored in a MySQL database.
+The backend is a Node/Express server that exposes REST endpoints to create, read, update, and delete lost-item records stored in a MongoDB database.
 The frontend is a small static HTML/CSS/JS UI that calls the backend API.

 This guide explains how to set up and run the app locally and how to use the UI to perform CRUD operations.